PE 2.0 » Console » Grouping and Classifying Nodes

 Grouping and Classifying Nodes

-Groups, classes, and parameters are used to control which Puppet configurations your nodes receive.
+Use groups, classes, and parameters to control which Puppet configurations your nodes receive.

 Parameters are simple: they’re top-scope variables that your Puppet manifests can use.
 Use them to configure the behavior of classes.